ArduPilot/ardupilot_wiki/rover/source/docs/rover-tuning-steering-rate.rst

 Tuning Turn Rate
 ================

 This page describes how a Rover's Turn Rate controller (aka steering rate controller) can be tuned.
-This is the lowest level controller but often the most important in order to achieve good steering control.
+This is the most important controller to tune in order to achieve good steering control.

 .. image:: ../images/rover-tuning-steering-rate.png
     :target: ../_images/rover-tuning-steering-rate.png